cressie176/blog/_posts/2024-03-16-best-practice-factory-modules.md

 - Support for test friendly logging
 - Support for [async context tracking](https://nodejs.org/api/async_context.html)
 - Support for redaction of sensitive content
+- Support for conditional sampling
+- Support for level based thresholds
 - Reporting the source of empty log records
 - Reporting the source of overised log records
 - Relocating the context to a subdocument to avoid name clashes (level, time, etc)